OmniBrew/sw5e-data/text/en/guide/armor-creation-creating-a-mechanic.md

 While you're wearing it, any critical hit against you becomes a normal hit.|-|20000 Ignore movement penalties of difficult terrain.|-|10000 If an effect moves you against your will along the ground, you can use your reaction to reduce the distance you are moved by up to <me-distance length="10" />.|-|5000
-Resistance to piercing damage|-|50000
+Resistance to kinetic damage|-|50000
-Resistance to cold, fire, force, lightning, or necrotic damage|1 damage type|20000 Resistance to acid, poison, psychic, radiant, or thunder|1 damage type|15000 Resistance to bludgeoning or slashing|1 damage type|25000 Once per short rest, as a reaction to taking damage, you may jump-start your shield regen and immediately gain shield points equal to your regen amount.|-|15000
+Resistance to cold, fire, force, lightning, or necrotic damage|1 damage type|20000 Resistance to acid, poison, psychic, true, or sonic|1 damage type|15000 Resistance to energy or ion|1 damage type|25000
+Once per short rest, as a reaction to taking damage, you may jump-start your shield regen and immediately gain shield points equal to your regen amount.|-|15000
 Increase shield regen|5|8000
 Additional shield points (regen remains base 5)|5|10000